Best Ways To De-Stress And Be Relaxed In Nature

 6. Watch The Sunrise Or Sunset

-Find a good sky view spot and watch the sunrise or set.
+Find a good spot to view the sky and watch the sunrise or sunset.
 This is a great way to begin or end your time in nature, which can be especially impactful if you want to unwind and relax after experiencing a stressful day.

 There are many other ways to do this in the wild, like watching birds fly or listening to the wind rustling through trees.